jbounds101/Project-Cataclysm/README.md

 ## Current Features:
 ### Explosives
-- A larger version of TNT can be crafted and used (~2x larger explosion radius).
+- A larger version of TNT can be crafted and used (~2x larger explosion radius)

 ### Silver
 - End Silver Ore generates in the End dimension in small blobs